 One Saturday afternoon, Louie was being particularly obnoxious.
 I was rushing around doing housework, and Louie was not happy about being excluded.
 He didn’t want the cashews I offered him, or the ginger snaps, or even part of my sandwich.
 No. He wanted to be in the bathroom inhaling Lysol fumes with me.
-He wanted to march across the kitchen counter and help me with the grocery list.
+He wanted to march across the kitchen counter and throw silverware on the floor.
+(Louie loves bling of all kinds, even utensils.)
 And because he was not getting his way, he was shrieking at the top of his considerably loud voice.

 I lost my temper.
 “Louie!”
 I yelled at him.
 “Stop it!
 Stop it right now!
 You are a BAD BIRD!”
 Not very yogic, I know.